jacobxperez/rams/.github/CONTRIBUTING.md

 emphasizes simplicity, usability, and clarity.
 UI components would likely incorporate these principles in the following ways:

-* Must be easy to install to get started.
 * Must be unobtrusive to leave room for the designer's self-expression.
 * Must be easy to update, maintain, modify, adapt, customize, and change with minimum effort.
 * Must follow the [80/20 principle](https://jacobxperez.github.io/blog/post/heuristic/the-80-20-principle/),